What are they?

 Where are Nitrogen Oxides found?

-- Air – vehicle exhaust, emissions from coal-fired power plants and appliances that burn fossil fuels, cigarette smoke, and secondhand smoke
+- Air – vehicle exhaust, emissions from coal-fired power plants and appliances that burn fossil fuels, cigarette smoke, and secondhand smoke are nitrogen oxide sources

 How can I be exposed to Nitrogen Oxides?